commonpike/fairpost/docs/Reddit.md

 ### Enable the platform
  - Add 'reddit' to your `FAIRPOST_FEED_PLATFORMS` in `.env`

-### Get an OAuth2 Access Token for your twitter account
+### Get an OAuth2 Access Token for your Reddit account

 This token should last forever (?)